-MY-BASIC is a lightweight cross-platform easy extendable BASIC interpreter written in pure C with less than twenty thousand lines of source code.
+MY-BASIC is a lightweight cross-platform easy extendable BASIC interpreter written in pure C with about 14,000 lines of source code.
 MY-BASIC is a dynamic typed programming language.
-It supports structured grammar, and implements a style of OOP called prototype-based programming paradigm, furthermore it implements a functional programming ability with Lambda.
+It supports structured grammar, and implements a style of OOP called programming paradigm, prototype-based furthermore it implementes a functional programming ability with Lambda.
 It is aimed to be either an embeddable scripting language or a standalone interpreter.
 The core is pretty light; all in a C source file and an associated header file; simpleness of source file layout and tightness dependency make it feels extraordinarily tough.
 You can combine MY-BASIC with an existing project in C, C++, Objective-C, etc. Scripting driven can make your projects more powerful, elegant and neat.